cmills79/brewmetrics-xyz-app/AI-Brewmaster_Knowledge_Base/ingredients/hops/chinook.md

 # Hop Name: Chinook

+Hop Name: Chinook
+Lab / Manufacturer: USDA
+Strain Code: N/A
+Type: Dual-Purpose
+Form: Pellet
+Country of Origin: USA

+## Technical Specifications

-Country of Origin: USA (Washington)
+Country of Origin: USA

-Alpha Acids: 10.5-15%
+Alpha Acids: 12-14%

 Beta Acids: 3-4%

-Cohumulone: 27-31%
+Cohumulone: 29-34%

-Total Oil (ml/100g): 1-2.5
+Total Oil (ml/100g): 1.5-2.7

-Aroma/Flavor Descriptors:
+## Aroma/Flavor Descriptors

-Primary: Piney, Spicy, Grapefruit.

-Secondary: Subtle Citrus , Apricot, Berries, Resinous, Stone Fruit, Tropical Fruits.

-Notes: Developed by the USDA breeding program in Washington State and released in 1985, Chinook is a cross between Petham Golding and a USDA male.
-It was named after the Chinook Native American tribe.
-Originally introduced as a high alpha bittering variety, Chinook has more recently gained favor as a dual-purpose hop in the craft brewing community due to its distinctive spice and pine aroma characteristics.
-This evolution reflects a broader shift in brewing preferences, where brewers seek more complex hop contributions beyond mere bitterness, even from traditionally high-alpha strains.
-Its robust and dependable nature has made it a favored choice among both homebrewers and commercial brewers.
-The strong "piney" and "resinous" character of Chinook has solidified its role as a key component in classic West Coast IPAs, significantly influencing the regional style identity within North American brewing.
+Primary: Pine, Grapefruit, Spicy.

+Secondary: Earthy, Herbal, Resinous.

+## Notes

+Chinook is a high alpha acid hop developed in 1985 from a cross between Petham Golding and a USDA male.
+It is primarily used as a bittering hop but also contributes a distinctive aroma.
+Its robust and somewhat aggressive character makes it a favorite in American-style ales, particularly IPAs, where its pine and grapefruit notes complement other hop varieties.
+Chinook's dual-purpose nature and strong flavor profile have cemented its place as a foundational hop in the craft brewing industry.

-Brewing Usage:
+## Brewing Usage

-Role: Dual-purpose.
-It is an excellent bittering hop, providing a clean and economical bitterness due to its high alpha acid content.
-It can also be used in smaller quantities to add depth and complexity to various beer styles.
+Role: Dual-purpose hop, excellent for bittering with significant aromatic contributions.

-Beer Styles: IPA, American Pale Ale, Stout, Porter.
-It is also well-suited for darker beers.
+Beer Styles: American Pale Ale, IPA, Stout, Porter, Barleywine.

-Commercial Examples: Two Roses Brewery Chinook Pale Ale (single hop) , Stone's Arrogant Bastard (reportedly solely Chinook) , BrewDog's Punk IPA (used with other hops).

-Substitution Suggestions: Nugget , Columbus , Galena (for bittering) , Northern Brewer (US) , CTZ , Tomahawk , Zeus.
-Sticklebract is noted as an aroma substitute, though its availability may be limited.
+## Commercial Examples

+Sierra Nevada Celebration Ale, Bell's Two Hearted Ale (often blended), Stone IPA.

+Substitution Suggestions: Northern Brewer, Columbus, Nugget, Centennial.

+## Storage and Shelf Life

+Hops are best stored in a cool (32-41°F or 0-5°C), dark, and oxygen-free environment to preserve their delicate aromas and alpha acids.
+Vacuum-sealed packaging or nitrogen-flushed bags are ideal.
+When stored properly, Chinook hops can maintain their quality for 3-5 years.
+Once opened, hops should be used quickly or re-sealed and stored as described above.

+## Additional Context

+Chinook is a classic American hop that has been a cornerstone of the craft brewing movement for decades.
+Its strong, assertive character makes it a popular choice for brewers looking to impart a bold bitterness and a distinctive piney, citrusy aroma.
+While newer, more exotic hop varieties have emerged, Chinook remains a reliable and versatile hop that continues to be widely used in a variety of beer styles.
+Its ability to provide both bittering and aroma contributions makes it a valuable asset in any brewer's arsenal.

+## Usage and Considerations

+When using Chinook, brewers should consider its potent pine and grapefruit notes.
+It performs exceptionally well in late boil additions and dry hopping, where its aromatic compounds are best preserved.
+For bitter ing, it provides a clean and firm bitterness.
+Its versatility allows it to be used as a standalone hop or in combination with other varieties to build complex hop profiles.
+Brewers often pair it with other "C" hops (Cascade, Centennial, Columbus) to create a layered hop character.